hyrodium/Rotations.jl/README.md

 For a practical application of these ideas, see the quatenrion-multiplicative Extended Kalman Filter (MEKF).
 [This article](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20040037784.pdf) provides a good description.

 When taking derivatives with respect to quaternions we need to account both for these mappings and the fact that local perturbations to a rotation act through composition instead of addition, as they do in vector space (e.g. `q * dq` vs `x + dx`).
-The following methods are useful for computing these Jacobians for `UnitQuaternion`, `RodriguesParam` or `MRP`
+The following methods are useful for computing these Jacobians for `QuatRotation`, `RodriguesParam` or `MRP`
 * `∇rotate(q,r)`: Jacobian of the `q*r` with respect to the rotation
 * `∇composition1(q2,q1)`: Jacobian of `q2*q1` with respect to q1
 * `∇composition2(q2,q1,b)`: Jacobian of `q2*q1` with respect to q2